Cray-HPE/docs-csm/operations/node_management/Update_the_Gigabyte_Node_BIOS_Time.md

 1. Enter the `F10` key followed by the `Enter` key to save the BIOS time.

-1. Exit the connection to the console with the `&.` command.
+1. Exit the connection to the console by entering `&.`.

 1. Repeat the above steps for other nodes which need their BIOS time reset.